Print

 - CON: Complicated and limiting housing regulations

 Due to limited space, housing in the Channel Islands is strictly regulated.
-Whether planning to rent or buy, expats often find that the various requirements and allowances can be difficult to untangle.
-After all the restrictions have been applied, the resulting accommodation options tend to be some of the most expensive housing on the island.
+Whether planning to rent or buy, expats often find the various requirements and allowances difficult to untangle.
+After all the restrictions are applied, the resulting accommodation options tend to be among the most expensive on the island.
+Both islands have government-funded relocation agencies – Locate Jersey and Locate Guernsey – that offer free guidance on understanding the rules.

 - CON: Difficult to find a job

-Though the islands have a number of strong industries, including finance and tourism, job opportunities are limited.
+Although the islands have several strong industries, including finance and tourism, job opportunities are limited.
 To obtain employment, expats will need to be able to fill a skills gap in the local workforce.

 + PRO: Favourable tax regulations

-Both Jersey and Guernsey have a flat income tax rate of 20 percent, and there's no capital gains tax, inheritance tax or VAT.
+Both Jersey and Guernsey have a flat income tax rate of 20 percent, and there’s no capital gains tax or inheritance tax.
+Neither island has VAT, although Jersey does levy a low rate of goods and services tax (GST); Guernsey has no equivalent.

 + PRO: Good quality education at a good price

-Both Jersey and Guernsey are home to some excellent public and private schools.
-While private schools are of course more expensive than public schools, Channel Island private schools typically offer a quality of education equivalent to UK-mainland private schools at a much lower fee point.
+Both Jersey and Guernsey are home to some excellent state and private schools.
+While private schools are, of course, more expensive than state schools, Channel Island private schools typically offer a quality of education equivalent to UK mainland private schools at a much lower fee point.
+Several private schools also offer the International Baccalaureate, which may suit expat families seeking a globally recognised qualification.

 Cost of living in the Channel Islands